The most popular last name in Vietnam

 Indeed, Nguyen is the most common surname in Vietnam -an estimated 40 percent of people in the country (and the Vietnamese diaspora) carry the name, according to Vietnam's Tuoi Tre News.
 Given that the global Vietnamese population totals about 94 million people, this means that some 38 million of them answer to "Nguyen".

-The raise of “Nguyen”
+The rise of “Nguyen”

 The surname “Nguyen” is believed to have originated in the Chinese surname "Ruan" (in the Mandarin language) or Yuen (Cantonese), owing to China’s long domination over Vietnam.
 Periodically, during both periods of Chinese rule as well as Vietnamese dynastic power in Vietnam, the name Nguyen was either forced upon the public (sometimes by threat of violence and even pain of death) by new regimes or adopted by the subjects voluntarily for various reasons.